Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 ### Current Limitations

 To optimise computing and storage resources, bimU.io limits the size of a model that you can upload to **bimU.io Viewer Free**.
 Currently, the following soft limits apply per model file and will be increased for paid users in the near future.
+These should be sufficient for most use cases.

 - **Compressed upload file size:** 100 MB
 - **Number of visible model elements:** 100,000
 - **Uncompressed model geometry size:** 400 MB
+- **IFC upload file size:** 150 MB